makeyourownmaker/CambridgeTemperatureModel/README.md

 described in the Files subsection.
 Numbers in **bold** indicate the lowest value for each metric.

+The three accuracy metrics:
-RMSE - Root Mean Squared Error
+ * RMSE - Root Mean Squared Error
-MAE - Mean Absolute Error
+ * MAE - Mean Absolute Error
-MAPE - Mean Absolute Percent Error
+ * MAPE - Mean Absolute Percent Error

+The four baseline methods:
 1. The mean temperature method simply uses the mean temperature across the entire data set as the nowcast.
 2. The persistent temperature method is a popular benchmark in the